fash33/drug-calculator/README.md

 # drug-calculator
 An application to keep track of daily medicines.
-Application will grow as I GROW.
-Probably would be for different platforms; but mainly for smartphones.
+Will be available in the future for additional platforms; for now mainly for smartphones.
 Functionalities include- <br />
 -Keep track of medicines <br />
 -daily dosage  <br />